maxgalli/SBI-Htt-EFT/README.md

 #### Scale out (TODO)

 Here we show how to use CRAB to produce NanoAOD with the relevant EFT weights.
-Relevant documentation can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3AdvancedTopic)
+Relevant documentation can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3AdvancedTopic).
+As it can be seen in the link, the procedure consists in using a `scriptExe.sh` file where the different stages are chained.
+In order to control the number of events produced, extra lines to configure via command line are added to the config file of the first stage, while the others simpli take `-1` (i.e., hopefully, all the events coming from the previous steps).

 Important notes:

 - remember to move the gridpacks to ```/eos/user/g/gallim/www/EFTstudies/gridpacks``` and change the path to the first gensim step to ```root://eosuser.cern.ch//eos/user/g/gallim/www/EFTstudies/gridpacks/<gpackname>``` when submitting on crab
 - for this to work, also change the line ```scriptName = cms.FileInPath('GeneratorInterface/LHEInterface/data/run_generic_tarball_cvmfs.sh')``` to ```scriptName = cms.FileInPath('GeneratorInterface/LHEInterface/data/run_generic_tarball_xrootd.sh')```

+## Other useful links

+- generators short exercise at CMS DAS ([link](https://fnallpc.github.io/generators/))
+- presentation for EFT samples production at LPC school ([link](https://indico.fnal.gov/event/68174/timetable/?view=standard#26-mc-generation-tutorial))
+- Ilaria Brivio's SMEFTsim tutorial ([link](https://github.com/IlariaBrivio/SMEFTsim_tutorial_June23))